MartaPelizzola/ACER/README.md

 of the tests) or with only one of them or with both of them.
 The output of the function is a vector which contains one p-value
 (and possibly one value of the test statistic) for each SNP provided in the input data.

+Please cite the related publication: K Spitzer, M Pelizzola, A Futschik, Modifying the Chi-square and the CMH test for population genetic inference: adapting to over-dispersion, (2019) https://arxiv.org/abs/1902.08127#
 ## Getting Started

 After downloading the package, it can be installed using the following command directly in R: install.packages("/Path/To/ACER.tar.gz", repos=NULL, type="source").